 Skip to main content

-2023 Self-Catering Holidays in the Peak District for Cyclists
+2024-5 Self-Catering Holidays in the Peak District for Cyclists

 1. Fabulous Cycle-Trails

 The Derwent trail is more challenging, with some steeper ascents and descents.
-Both also offer opportunities to see some varied bird species, adding extra interest and the famous link with the World War Two Dam busters.
+Both also offer opportunities to see varied bird species, adding extra interest and the famous link with the World War Two Dam busters.
 Another of our favourites is the Monsal Trail, located at the edge of Bakewell to Blackwell Mill.
-The trail runs along the disused railway track, offers some stunning scenery, and allows riders to experience travel through the 6 dimly lit tunnels.
+The trail runs along the disused railway track, offers some stunning scenery, and allows riders to experience travel through the six dimly lit tunnels.

 2. Choice of Terrains